 - Change the purchase order to reflect the tax paid.

 - As always, double check that your net total on the PO matches the vendor’s final receipt if they do not match it will not record properly in Quickbooks.
-Select Save & Close once adding the sales tax paid to the PO is complete.
+Select Save & Close once adding the sales tax paid to the purchase order is complete.

-- As a reminder, please select: “Record Bill Payment” when recording the payment on a PO.
+- As a reminder, please select: “Record Bill Payment” when recording the payment on a purchase order.
 This is a commonly made mistake which is extremely time-consuming to correct.
-If this option is not selected, your information will not pull through in Quickbooks and will be factored into additional billable time from Logistis.
+If this option is not selected, your information will not pull through in Quickbooks and will be factored into additional billable time from Logistis for Designers.

 - Lastly, please record the prepaid sales tax to our shared google doc sheet titled, “Prepaid Sales Tax”.
 Before your monthly check-in calls, we will be able to refer to this document to process the tax in Quickbooks, if there was a mistake entering the tax we will be able to quickly fix it without taking more of your time.